skulpt/skulpt/source/PythonModules/modules.rst

 	ported at this point.
 If you wish to explore any additional modules, you will need to also explore using a more robust development environment.

+**Check your understanding**

+.. mchoicemf:: question4_1_1
+   :answer_a: A file containing Python definitions and statements intended for use in other Python programs.
+   :answer_b: A separate block of code within a program.
+   :answer_c: One line of code in a program.
+   :answer_d: A file that contains documentation about functions in Python.
+   :correct: a
+   :feedback_a: A module can be reused in different programs.
+   :feedback_b: While a module is separate block of code, it is separate from a program.
+   :feedback_c: The call to a feature within a module may be one line of code, but modules are usually multiple lines of code separate from the program
+   :feedback_d: Each module has its own documentation, but the module itself is more than just documentation.

+   In Python a module is:

+.. mchoicemf:: question4_1_2
+   :answer_a: Go to the Python Documentation site.
+   :answer_b: Look at the import statements of the program you are working with or writing.
+   :answer_c: Ask the professor
+   :answer_d: Look in this textbook.
+   :correct: a
+   :feedback_a: The site contains a listing of all the standard modules that are available with Python.
+   :feedback_b: The import statements only tell you what modules are currently being used in the program, not how to use them or what they contain.
+   :feedback_c: While the professor knows a subset of the modules available in Python, chances are the professor will have to look up the available modules just like you would.
+   :feedback_d: This book only explains a portion of the modules available.
+For a full listing you should look elsewhere.

+   To find out information on the standard modules available with Python you should:

+.. mchoicemf:: question4_1_3
+   :answer_a: True
+   :answer_b: False
+   :correct: b
+   :feedback_a: Only turtle, math, and random have been ported to work in activecode at this time.
+   :feedback_b: Only turtle, math, and random have been ported to work in activecode at this time.

+   True / False:  All standard Python modules will work in activecode.

 More About Using Modules
 ------------------------